nickpresta/Parallel-Waldo-Image-Search/README.md

 # How to Run

 ## Compile
-Since this includes the file *kmp.go*, you need to compile it first: `6g kmp.go`.

-The rest of this code uses the included tool `gomake`.
 To compile:

     gomake

-This will create a binary named wp.
+This will create a binary named wp, and wp\_s, corresponding to the parallel (uses goroutines/channels) and serial version of the same code.

 ## To Run
 To run `wp`: